openharmony/docs/en/application-dev/reference/apis/js-apis-ability-particleAbility.md

 terminateSelf(callback: AsyncCallback\<void>): void

-Terminates this Particle ability.
+Terminates this ParticleAbility.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.FAModel